-Over the past several weeks I’ve exchanged messages with several blog subscribers who were looking for some ideas on how to make technical training – specifically computer/software training – more engaging.
+Over the past several weeks I’ve exchanged messages with several blog subscribers who were looking for some ideas on how to create more engaging software training.

 I’ve worked on a handful of software training courses and the answer is yes*.